Mata Sundari: Biography

-Conflict with Banda Singh bahadur
+Conflict with Banda Singh Bahadur

-In 1714, a resolute effort was envisaged by Farrukhsiyar to suppress Banda's rebellion, which was evading capture despite significant Mughal endeavors and resource investments.
-Initially, Mata Sundari was asked to persuade Banda to cease his lawlessness and his expedition against the Mughals in exchange for jagirs and the recruitment of Sikh soldiers into the imperial army.
-However, Banda declined due to his lack of trust in the government.
-The Emperor then imprisoned both of Gobind's widows, prompting Sundari to write to Banda again, urging him to submit.
-Banda again declined, leading the Emperor to tighten restrictions on the widows, which culminated in the excommunication of Banda Singh Bahadur by Mata Sundari for refusing to submit to the Emperor as per her demands.
+In 1714, a resolute effort was envisaged by Farrukhsiyar to suppress Banda's rebellion, as he was evading capture despite significant Mughal endeavors and resource investments.
+Initially, Mata Sundari was asked to persuade Banda Singh Bahadur to cease his lawlessness and his expedition against the Mughals in exchange for jagirs and the recruitment of Sikh soldiers into the imperial army.
+However, Banda Singh Bahadur declined due to his lack of trust in the government.
+The Emperor then imprisoned both of Guru Gobind Singh's widows, prompting Mata Sundari to write to Banda Singh Bahadur again, urging him to submit.
+Banda Singh Bahadur again declined, leading the Emperor to tighten restrictions on the widows, which culminated in the excommunication of Banda Singh Bahadur by Mata Sundari for refusing to submit to the Emperor as per her demands.
 She further accused him of assuming the role of "Guru" over the Sikhs and reprimanded his followers in a hukam-nama.
 This dispute led to the formation of two separate factions within the contemporary Sikh community: the Tat Khalsa, who were allied with Mata Sundari, and the Bandais, who were allied with Banda Singh Bahadur.

 Mata Sundari's intervention led to approximately fifteen thousand of Banda's followers abandoning him prior to the Siege of Gurdas Nangal.

 Disputes between the Tat Khalsa and the Bandais primarily included issues such as Banda's abandonment of the traditional blue robes in favor of red ones, his insistence on vegetarianism, his observance of caste rituals, and his replacement of the prescribed Sikh slogan with "Fateh Darshan."
 There were also concerns over the excesses committed by Banda's troops during their campaign of retribution against the Mughals.
 Banda's excommunication impeded his ability to counter the Mughals and contributed to his eventual capture and execution.

 Modern Sikh tradition speaks of at least two different Khalsas: the Tat Khalsa—which adheres to the polity and injunctions of Guru Gobind Singh—and the Bandais, who adopted the principles of Banda Singh Bahadur.